Nokia succumbs to Android appeal in low-cost phone battle

 Nonetheless, devices running an open Android operating system will not sit easily within Microsoft, whose fortune is founded on the core belief that software should be paid for.

-The Nokia X, which has a four-inch screen, will be available immediately, Nokia said.
-The X+, with more memory and storage, and XR, which has a five-inch display, will be on sale early next quarter priced at 99 euros and 109 euros, respectively.
+It has long campaigned against Android, and Google in general, for offering a free operating system to handset makers, which it claims uses elements of its own technology.

-They will be on sale in all markets apart from Japan and Korea, where Nokia is not present, and North America.
+Through a series of patent agreements, Microsoft now receives payments from every major Android handset maker except Motorola.
+Due to Android phones' explosive growth, Microsoft now earns more money from Android royalties than it does from licensing Windows Phone.

-(Additional reporting by Bill Rigby; Editing by Louise Heavens and Pravin Char)
+The Nokia X will be available in all markets apart from Japan and Korea, where Nokia is not present, and North America, with shipping starting within a week, Nevanlinna said.
+It will be priced at 89 euros excluding operator subsidies.